 While this time is very exciting, it can be easy to get lost in the hustle & bustle and forget about post-Q4.
-But now is the perfect time to begin prepping for the new year and your business goals in 2021.
+But now is the perfect time to begin prepping for the new year and your new business goals.

 Your yearly marketing planning will look a little different, with 2020 being the year of uncertainty, the pandemic not yet over, and unforeseeable Cyber Week performance still a few weeks away.
 Nevertheless, taking the steps to think through and create a strategic marketing plan now is vital to ensuring the success of your business in the new year.

 Evaluate Your 2020 Performance YTD